Ouarzazate Airport

 Ouarzazate Airport (مطار ورزازات) (IATA: OZZ, ICAO: GMMZ) is an airport serving Ouarzazate, a city in the Drâa-Tafilalet region in Morocco.
 The airport served 52,791 passengers in 2016.

 Facilities

-Aircraft parking space of 56311 m2 supports up to three Boeing 747s.
+Aircraft parking space of 56311 m2 supports up to three Boeing 747s or seven 737.
 The air terminal is 3200 m2 and designed to handle 260,000 passengers per year.

 The paved runway is laid out in the direction 12/30 and measures 3100 × 45 m.
 It can receive all modern jetliners up to the Boeing 747 in size.
 The airport is equipped with an ILS Cat II landing system and offers the following radio navigation aids: DME.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Ouarzazate Airport: